RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/He-Li/_index.md

 ---
 # Display name
-title: Mingqi Yang
+title: He Li

 # Username (this should match the folder name)
 authors:
-  - Mingqi-Yang
+  - He-Li

 #Author Names (alternative spellings etc)
 names:
-  - Mingqi Yang
+    - He Li
-  - Yang, Mingqi
+    - Li, He
-  - M. Yang
+    - H. Li
-  - Yang, M.
+    - Li, H.
-  - 杨明奇
+    - 李赫

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D.
-Candidate
+role: Bachelor Student

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - Ph.D.
-Students
+  - Bachelor Students
+  # - Bachelor Alumni

 department:
   - College of Computer Science and Technology